-107. History of Musical Development.
+106, 107, 108.
+Musical Literature and Its Historical Development.

-Winter quarter.
+Fall, winter and spring quarters.
 Two hours a week.
-Credit: two quarter hours.
+Credit: two quarter hours each.

-A study of the characteristics of the various historical periods in music.
-Development of Song form; Sonata Symphony; chamber Music; Opera; Modern Music tendencies.
-Music in its relation to peoples of the earth.
-Folk Songs and Dances of the various countries with illustrations.
+A survey of musical literature and a study of the characteristics of the various historical periods in music.
+A study of outstanding composers and examples of their compositions; development of vocal and instrumental forms; song form; Sonata Symphony; chamber music Opera; Modern music tendencies.
+Open to Music Majors only.